Noxi84/extremesaving/readme.md

 | pdf.location                                      | Pdf export location.                                                       | /home/kris/Dropbox/extremesaving/report.pdf
 | chart.monthBar.location                           | Temporary chart file location.                                             | /tmp/month-barchart.png
 | chart.goalLine.location                           | Temporary chart file location.                                             | /tmp/goal-linechart.png

-##Green line on line chart
-The green line on the linechart represents a future prediction based on your input data.
-It first splits up all data into incomes and expenses.
-For both incomes and expenses all outlines are removed based on the golden ratio.

-After removing the outliners from all data the average daily result is calculated for each day.
-The last day has a bigger factor then yesterday.
-Yesterday has a bigger factor then the day before and so on.

-This will result in an average daily result which will be added to each future day.
-This is represented in the green line.

-##Red line on line chart
-The redline is based on a daily average result of all expenses from the input data.
-This is some sort of a representation to how long you can survive if all incomes would stop and only expenses would continue.